 Our mission is simple:“Saving parrots and toucans—as time flies… (and people too!)”

 We believe education, compassion, and collaboration are the foundation of true rescue.
 By working together, we can create better lives for these incredible birds while helping people understand the responsibility of proper care.
+Health and education are always the mission, before the fun and training begins.

 What We Do:We specialize in macaws while working with all species of parrots and toucans.
 Our services include: